Pointwise and grand maximal function characterizations of Besov-type and Triebel-Lizorkin-type spaces: Introduction

 \section{Introduction}

 The main purpose of this note is to establish pointwise characterizations of the Besov-type and Triebel-Lizorkin-type function spaces, introduced by Yang and Yuan in \cite{YY} and \cite{YY2}, through Haj\l asz-type gradients.
-As special cases, these spaces include the standard Besov and Triebel-Lizorkin spaces as well as the fractional Morrey-Sobolev spaces for smoothnes indices $s \in (0,1)$.
+Characterizations of this type go back to Haj\l asz's pointwise characterization of the classical Sobolev spaces \cite{H}, and they have found many applications in both the Euclidean setting as well as in the setting of more general metric measure spaces.
+The families of function spaces considered in this paper include the standard Besov and Triebel-Lizorkin spaces as well as the fractional Morrey-Sobolev spaces for smoothness indices $s \in (0,1)$ as special cases.

 To begin with, we first recall the definitions of the standard (homogeneous) Triebel-Lizorkin and Besov spaces.
 For a dimension $n \in \nanu := \{1,2,3,\cdots\}$, which shall be fixed throughout the paper, we denote by $\sh(\real^n)$ the class of Schwartz functions, i.e.~the class of complex-valued $C^{\infty}(\real^n)$ functions $\phi$ for which